Jan-BaptistVandeuren/Banana-incremental/README.md

 todo:

-add upgrades
+1) add upgrades

-add a tab for costs
+2) add a tab for costs

-add a "end-game" (1M dollars?)
+3) find and add a goal or "end-game" (1M dollars?)
+4) make it so that everything starts appearing to leave a sense of discovery
+5) add funny descriptions to make the game more engaging
+6) create better art
+7) ...
+8) move on to a new project